-In order to get a divorce, the applicant must satisfy 3 requirements.
+In order to get a divorce in Singapore, the applicant must satisfy 3 requirements.

-The first requirement to be fulfilled is to have been married for at least 3 years, unless it can be proven that the applicant has suffered exceptional hardship, or the applicant’s spouse has been exceptionally unreasonable and cruel.
+The first requirement for a divorce in Singapore is that the plaintiff must have been married for at least 3 years, unless it can be proven that the plaintiff has suffered exceptional hardship, or the plaintiff’s spouse has been exceptionally unreasonable and cruel.
 In this regard, while there is no clear legal definition for these extreme circumstances, examples may include:

 1. Extreme cases of mental or physical abuse;